Devi Ahilya Vishwavidyalaya: Affiliated Colleges

+These colleges offer various undergraduate and postgraduate courses, with examinations conducted by the university and degrees awarded under its emblem.
+Among its prominent affiliated colleges are the Daly College of Business Management, known for business education; the Indore Institute of Law, offering legal studies; the Renaissance Institute of Management Studies, specializing in management education; and the Acropolis Institute of Management Studies & Research, offering management courses.

+E-management studies

 Devi Ahilya Vishwavidyalaya is one of the first few universities which started the MBA course as early as in 1969.
 Devi Ahilya Vishwavidyalaya is also one of the first few universities which started the computer center and computer courses of MCA and M.Sc.
 Computer Science in the country as early as 1986.
 Management and computer schools of studies are known in the country for their new initiatives during last 25 years.
 They are also known for starting several innovative courses first time in the country.

 University has also taken one of the first few initiatives in the country in 1998 for setting an Information Technology Center (ITC) with fiber backbone spread all over the campuses and advanced the then fast switches and router based network.
 ITC has been completed with the provision of high speed Internet access and best of the computing resources for the university students, faculty, research scholars and staff round the clock.

 UGC have selected DAVV as Centre with Potential for Excellence in e management studies.